snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/next_steps/visulize_campaign_performance.md

 #### **Step 2:** Ingest campaign data
 Ingest your ad campaign data from your marketing tools into your data warehouse using ETL tools like [Fivetran](https://www.fivetran.com/).
 If you use multiple advertising sources, you now have a single source of truth and can easily query across all of them.

-#### **Step 3:** Build a dashboard
+#### **Step 3:** Visualize performance
 Being able to monitor and compare all your campaigns in one place is vital for your marketing teams to uncover true ROI.
+Join your ingested campaign data with your Snowplow tracked marketing attribution to build reporting in your BI tool.

 ![ad_campaign_dashboard](../images/ad_campaign_dashboard.png?width=100pc)

 #### **Step 4:** Drill into Hightouch activated campaigns
 Drill deeper into the performance of your Hightouch activated campaigns.
-Are certain audiences performing better than others?
-Audiences filtering on high propensity to convert users should see a better return on ad spend so check this is the case.
-If not there maybe there are ways to improve your ML model like adding new user features.

 Below is an example of campaigns activated by two Hightouch audiences, *Awareness (ML Based)* and *Awareness (Rule Based)*, that have been running side by side.
-You can see the campaigns using ML outputs are achieving a much greater ROI.
+You can see the campaigns using ML outputs (targeting high propensity visitors) are achieving a greater ROI.

 ![ad_campaign_dashboard](../images/ad_campaign_dashboard_hightouch.png?width=100pc)